Margie Minkler started getting hot flashes in her early 40s.

 On September 12, 2024, the FDA updated Veozah’s label to warn of the possibility of liver damage.
 It also recommends that healthcare providers conduct liver function tests more often than originally recommended.
 Initially, blood work was recommended every three months for the first nine months.
 Now, the FDA recommends providers check liver function once a month for the first two months, then transition to testing every three months.

-If you experience symptoms of liver damage such as jaundice (yellowing of the eyes or skin), a swollen abdomen, nausea or itching, you should stop taking Veozah and call your physician.
+If you experience symptoms of liver damage such as jaundice (yellowing of the eyes or skin), a swollen abdomen, nausea or itching, you should call your physician immediately to discuss getting off the medication.

 Other Side Effects of Veozah